- Benchmark Project: This Project establishes the “ground-truth” labels, which serve as the benchmark for evaluating annotator performance.

 Image groups

-- Image groups are collections of images that are processed as one annotation task.
+For detailed information about the JSON file format used for import go here.- Image groups are collections of images that are processed as one annotation task.

 - Images within image groups remain unaltered, meaning that images of different sizes and resolutions can form an image group without the loss of data.